veerLakshya/HrDashboard/README.md

 3. **Set up environment variables**

-   Create a `.env.local` file in the root directory and add your authentication providers:
+   Create a `.env.local` file in the `frontend` directory and add your authentication providers:

    ```env
    NEXTAUTH_URL=http://localhost:3000